indieweb/wordpress-micropub/readme.txt

 * Bug fix for `post_date_gmt`
 * Store timezone from published in arguments passed to micropub filter
 * Correctly handle published times that are in a different timezone than the site.
+* Set minimum version to PHP 5.3
+* Adhere to WordPress Coding Standards

 = 1.2 (2017-06-25) =
 * Support [OwnYourSwarm](https://ownyourswarm.p3k.io/)'s [custom `checkin` microformats2 property](https://ownyourswarm.p3k.io/docs#checkins), including auto-generating content if necessary.